Transient Vibrations: Convolution

 Figure 7.8: Impulse applied at time

 where is the elapsed time after the impulse was applied.
 Note that this assumes that the mass is at rest at time (ie and ).
 Equation (7.9) then gives us the position of the mass at time , which is after the impulse has been applied.
-Note that with the assumed initial conditions, the response of the mass would be simply .
-Therefore, what (7.9) in fact represents is the in the response , compared to what would have occurred if the impulse had not been applied.
+Note that with the assumed initial conditions, the response of the mass if the impulse were not applied would be simply .
+Therefore, what (7.9) in fact represents is the change in the response , compared to what would have occurred if the impulse had not been applied.

 Figure 7.9: Forcing function represented as a series of impulses